Nearly 200 ballots went uncounted in Wisconsin and officials want to know why

 “We are the final canvassers,” Jacobs said.
 “We are the final arbiters of votes in the state of Wisconsin and we need to know why those ballots weren’t included anywhere.”

-It’s another misstep for Wetzel-Biehl, who announced in September that her office mistakenly sent out up to 2,000 duplicate absentee ballots.
+It’s another misstep for Witzel-Behl, who announced in September that her office mistakenly sent out up to 2,000 duplicate absentee ballots.
 She blamed it on a data processing error.

 The memo also stated that her office was reconciling ballots for Ward 56 on Dec.
 3 when 125 unprocessed ballots were discovered in a sealed courier bag.
 Reconciliation is a post-election process in which officials account for every ballot created.
 That work begins immediately after an election.
 Clerks have 45 days to complete it.

-Note: This story has been updated to correct the spelling of Madison City Clerk Maribeth Witzel-Behl’s last name.